Back to School 2025

 Through a series of community back-to-school events, Zero Suicide is providing free school supplies to families across Pinellas County while also promoting mental health awareness and connection.
 These events offer more than just supplies and notebooks, they are a chance for families to learn about available resources, build relationships, and kick off the school year feeling supported and empowered.

-Yesterday, July 17th, 2025, Zero Suicide joined the community at the Sanderlin Neighborhood Family Center in St. Petersburg, connecting with families and helping students gear up for success.
+July 17, 2025, Zero Suicide joined the community at the Sanderlin Neighborhood Family Center in St. Petersburg, connecting with families and helping students gear up for success.
 It's important to remember that receiving school supplies is about more than pencils and paper; it's about giving students the tools they need to succeed, feel confident, and start the year on the right foot.
 When families get support from their community, it eases financial stress and reminds them they're not alone.

 Having the right supplies helps students stay engaged, feel prepared, and take pride in their learning.
 It also sends a powerful message: You matter, and your community cares about your future.

-Saturday, July 19th | 10a- 2p
+Saturday, July 19, 2025 | 10a- 2p

 Hispanic Outreach Center, Clearwater, FL